 • Mikhail Yemtsev and Yeremey Parnov : He Who Leaves No Trace

-For John Boyd's novels the Science Fiction banner was dropped from the top of the cover and a small label was placed beneath the logo, thereby recalling the sf covers of Alan Aldridge in 1967 and Franco Grignani in 1969-70.
+For The Ultimate Threshold and John Boyd's novels the science fiction banner was dropped from the top of the cover and a small label was placed beneath the logo, like Alan Aldridge's sf covers in 1967 and Franco Grignani's in 1969-70.

 JOHN BOYD The Last Starship From Earth, 1978 The Last Starship From Earth (4875) by John Boyd